Hearing Loss in Adults

 Hearing is the foundation for communication and social interactions.
 Hearing loss can occur gradually, and often may go unrecognized for many years.
 The effects of hearing loss are not just measured by the audiogram but also by the impact it has on each individual.
 Hearing loss can have a significant impact on emotional health, memory, employment opportunities, relationships and social engagement.

-Quick Facts about Hearing Loss
+Quick Facts About Hearing Loss

 • About 20 percent of Americans, 48 million, report some degree of hearing loss.

-• At age 65, one out of three people has a hearing loss.
+• At age 65, one out of three people experiences hearing loss.

 • 60 percent of the people with hearing loss are either in the work force or in educational settings.